Trust Pilot Reviews

 What LED Is Equivalent to a 1000W Metal Halide?

-• Outdoors: 40,000 to 75,000 lumens (depending on the application and mounting height)
+• Outdoor Applications: 40,000 to 75,000 lumens (depends on coverage area and security needs)

 What Is the 1000W Halogen Equivalent to in LED Watts / Lumens?